nielskee/draft-articles/TechnicalHiringPart2.md

   did there?).
 Give feedback.

-* Have **one form of technical screen only**, with a preference for a technical assignment that's related to the tech domain.
+* Have **one form of technical screen only**, with a preference for a technical assignment that's related to the tech domain (phone doesn't count here, it's a consistency check and not a technical assessment).

 * Get it **reviewed promptly** when the solution comes back - the daily standup helps coordinate this.
 Give feedback to both